arivarton/stamp/README.md

 Look in stamp/main.py to get a quick overview.

 When changing code for mappings, any old databases will be uncompatible with the changes.
 A manuall fix by entering the hours again to a new database will be required.

+# Disclaimer

+This software is still in alpha and is therefore not recommended for daily usage as any changes of versions can make the old database unreadable.